Gluten Free Apple Fritters

 For the fritters

-1/4 cup + 2 tablespoons (53 g) all purpose gluten free flour (I used Better Batter) (See Recipe Notes)
+- ¼ cup + 2 tablespoons [53 g] all purpose gluten free flour I used Better Batter (See Recipe Notes)

-2 tablespoons (18 g) cornstarch
+- 2 tablespoons [18 g] cornstarch

-1/4 cup (50) granulated sugar
+- ¼ cup 50 granulated sugar

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1/4 teaspoon kosher salt
+- ¼ teaspoon kosher salt

-Neutral oil, for frying (I like a combination of equal parts grapeseed oil and Spectrum nonhydrogenated vegetable shortening)
+- Neutral oil for frying (I like a combination of equal parts grapeseed oil and Spectrum nonhydrogenated vegetable shortening)

-1 egg (50 g, weighed out of shell), at room temperature
+- 1 egg 50 g, weighed out of shell, at room temperature

-1 large, firm apple, peeled, cored and diced (see Recipe Notes)
+- 1 large firm apple, peeled, cored and diced (see Recipe Notes)

 For the glaze

-1 cup (115 g) confectioners’ sugar
+- 1 cup [115 g] confectioners’ sugar

-1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-1 tablespoon lukewarm water, plus more as necessary
+- 1 tablespoon lukewarm water plus more as necessary

-In a large bowl, place the flour, cornstarch, granulated sugar, baking powder, and salt, and whisk to combine well.
+- In a large bowl, place the flour, cornstarch, granulated sugar, baking powder, and salt, and whisk to combine well.
 Set the bowl aside.

-Peel, core, and dice the apple into pieces that are about the size of a thumbnail.
+- Peel, core, and dice the apple into pieces that are about the size of a thumbnail.
 If they’re too large, they won’t become tender during frying.
 If they’re too small, they’ll disappear into the batter.
 Add the diced apple to the large bowl of dry ingredients, and toss to coat.
 Set the bowl aside again.

-Place about 3-inches of frying oil in a medium-size, heavy-bottom pot or fryer.
+- Place about 3-inches of frying oil in a medium-size, heavy-bottom pot or fryer.
 Clip a deep-fry/candy thermometer to the side of the pot or fryer, and bring the oil to a consistent temperature of 350°F over medium-high heat.

+- While the oil is coming to temperature, finish making the fritter batter.
+Place the buttermilk and egg in a small bowl and whisk to combine well, then add the mixture to the bowl of dry ingredients and diced apples.
+Mix until just combined.
 Once the oil has reached temperature, scoop the fritter batter in 1/4-cup portions into the hot oil, taking care not to crowd the oil.
 Working quickly and taking care not to press the batter into the bottom of the fryer pot or basket, flatten the dough a bit.
 Fry until very lightly golden brown on the underside, about 2 minutes.
 Carefully flip the fritters, and continue to fry for another 2 minutes or until golden brown on the second side.
 Flip once more as necessary to brown the fritters evenly.
 Remove the finished fritters from the frying oil, and place on a wire rack placed over paper towels to drain and cool completely.
 Repeat with the remaining batter.